alekal1/sectors-back/README.md

 ## Logging

-This projects uses external slf4j lombok logging tool.
+This project uses external slf4j lombok logging tool.

 All logs are saved in gitignored `log` folder

 ## Endpoint

-While application is running proceed to `http://localhost:8080/swagger-ui.html/` for endpoint documentation
+While application is running proceed to `http://localhost:8080/swagger-ui.html` for endpoint documentation

 ## Testing